AllanPZamora/Valley-Catch/README.md

 This is a **fan-made hobby project** created for fun and personal learning.
 It is **not for commercial use**, and no money is being made from it.
-This project is **not affiliated with, endorsed, or sponsored** by ConcernedApe, Chucklefish, or the official *Stardew Valley* team.
+This project is **not affiliated with, endorsed, or sponsored** by ConcernedApe or the official *Stardew Valley* team.

 All rights for the game, assets, and related media belong to their respective owners.